Big Ten votes to add USC, UCLA as members starting in 2024

 The Big Ten, Pac-12 and Atlantic Coast Conference last August formed an alliance in the wake of Oklahoma and Texas joining the SEC.
 The conferences said the 41 members would take a collaborative approach to charting the future of athletics.
 The three conferences set up scheduling arrangements in some sports and have pooled resources to promote athlete welfare.

-Less than a year later, the future of the alliance would appear uncertain if the Big Ten takes two of the Pac-12’s biggest brands.
+Less than a year later, the future of the alliance would appear bleak with the Big Ten taking two of the Pac-12′s biggest brands.

-USC and UCLA would be severing conference relationships that go back a century.
+USC and UCLA will be severing longstanding conference relationships.
+USC joined California, Oregon, Oregon State, Stanford, Washington and Washington State in the Pacific Coast Conference in 1922, followed by UCLA in 1928.